E10

 - Check for mechanical binding: Inspect the throttle and governor linkage for sticking or interference.
 Ensure the return springs are intact and not stretched.

-- Observe frequency: With a frequency meter or a multimeter with Hz function, run the generator with no load and measure frequency at the output.
+- Observe frequency: With a frequency meter or a multimeter with a Hz function, run the generator with no load and measure the frequency at the output.
 It should be close to 60 Hz.
 Large deviations indicate a governor problem.

 - Inspect governor module connections: Locate the electronic governor module (if equipped) and verify all connectors are secure.
 Look for signs of overheating or moisture damage.